-- Assistant Professor, Anthropology Program, Dept of Behavioral Sciences, University of Michigan-Dearborn
+- Associate Professor of Anthropology, Anthropology Discipline Coordinator, Department of Behavioral Sciences, University of Michigan-Dearborn

 - Historical Archaeology